Updated: Jul 14

-Following operational and maintenance successes at iron ore mines in Australia and Canada over several years, a new Duratray Suspended Dump Body (SDB) of 240-tonne payload capacity will soon be commissioned in Russia.
+Following operational and maintenance success at iron ore mines in Australia and Canada over several years, a new Duratray Suspended Dump Body (SDB) of 240-tonne payload capacity will soon be commissioned in Russia.

 Experience has shown that the flexible, abrasion-resistant rubber floors of Suspended Dump Bodies are ideal long-term solutions to problems of both carryback (freeze-up) and extreme abrasion.
 In similar conditions, the maintenance cycle of SDB dump bodies is 2-3 times longer than regular steel dump bodies.